martbecx1612/Fact_group_29/README.md

 ## Processing results

 To process the results, open the notebook in the processing_results folder and run the code inside it to generate the graphs and process benchmark scores.
 Make sure to put the resulting output files of the model in the processing_results/Results folder or change the loading directory inside the notebook itself.
 The folder processing_results/Results is already filled with the results from our runs.

+## Processing results

+To process the results, open the notebook in the processing_results folder and run the code inside it to generate the graphs and process benchmark scores.
+Make sure to put the resulting output files of the model in the processing_results/Results folder or change the loading directory inside the notebook itself.
+The folder processing_results/Results is already filled with the results from our runs.